-Derivative of sec2x by First Principle
+Derivative of sec2x: Proof by First Principle, Chain Rule

 The derivative of sec2x by first principle is equal to 2sec2x tan2x.
 In this post, we will find the derivative of sec2x by first principle.
 The first principle rule of derivatives states that the derivative of f(x) is given by the limit